LucyKushinada00/nameless-wiki/docs/welcome.md

 We have an active and friendly community on [Telegram](https://t.me/nameless_ophub) that anyone is free to join, should you have issues or just want to chat with other users.

 There is also a comprehensive list of answers to [frequently asked questions](./faq.md) that you may find useful.
-Feel free to take a look at them or our other documentation pages if you're not sure whether Nameless AOSP is right for you.
+Feel free to take a look at them or our other documentation pages if you're not sure whether Nameless CLO is right for you.